 - My Writing Way is an online proofreading tool that can help you catch all of those mistakes that could make you look unprofessional.

-- Big Assignments is a grammar checker mentioned by Australian Reviewer and it can be of assistance when it comes to grammar mistakes.
+- Big Assignments is a grammar checker and it can be of assistance when it comes to grammar mistakes.

 You can find freelance writers on job platforms like UpWork or sites like Craigslist.
 There, you can either search for freelancers that would suit you or create a job advertisement.
 The latter will be quicker.